Adding Water To Whisky

 Why do distilleries or bottles sometimes dilute their whiskies?

 Distilleries and bottlers add water for a range of reasons.
 They may reduce the strength of the alcohol as they feel that will make the whisky more enjoyable.
 They may want to price the whisky at a certain level, and reducing the strength also reduces the alcohol tax.
 Or they may want to produce more bottles of whisky per cask, or batch of casks.
 Think of it like squash: adding water dilutes the squash but results in more drink.

 The technical term for adding water to whisky is 'cutting'.
-One 'cuts' a whisky down to the desired strength by adding water.
+One 'cuts' a whisky down to the desired alcohol strength by adding water.

 How much water should you add to your whisky?

 If you don't know what your preferred ABV is, then the simple way is to try your whisky neat with no water, add a drop or two of water and try it again.
 Repeat this gradual process until your dram is the perfect strength.

 What is the best water to add to whisky?